Producers and Consumers

 What are Producers?

-By default, if a message contains a key, the hashed value of the key is used to decide in which partition the message is stored.
+By default, if a message contains a key (i.e. the key is NOT null

 If the key is null